Zekiah-A/RplaceTimelapseGenerators/NativeTimelapseGenerator/README.md

 ## Building and Running:
 > [!NOTE]
 > The functionality of this program has only been tested on linux.
 Operation on any
-> other system is unsupported and not guarenteed to work!
+> other system is unsupported and not guaranteed to work!

 ### Prerequisites